isomerpages/moe-evergreensec/_about-us/School Song & Pledge.md

 ## **Our School Pledge**
 We, EVGians,
 pledge to be thinking and caring people with Respect, Integrity, Commitment and Enterprise
-we are committed to aspire and achieve
+We are committed to aspire and achieve
 and be the best that we can be.